Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 1. Increase Model Complexity

-Add more features or use more complex models:
+Add more features or use more sophisticated models:

 from sklearn.ensemble import RandomForestRegressor